 E-commerce has fundamentally transformed the retail sector.
 For one, the digital sphere makes it easier to capture data, so online retailers have an unprecedented amount of business intelligence.
 Digital native brands have also started opening brick-and-mortar stores, which means data from e-commerce now informs physical stores.
-Take Amazon bookstores: the displays feature star ratings from the web, and a “Quick Reads” endcap highlights books Kindle users read in three days or less.
+Warby Parker and Allbirds are two digital-first companies that have turned to physical locations as another source for finding new customers.

 Besides informing physical spaces, digital data also links with business intelligence from physical stores.
 Facebook, for instance, offers a tool for tracking how successfully digital ads prompt store visits.
-Increasingly, companies track and cater to shoppers’ purchasing habits both on- and offline.
+Companies are increasingly tracking and catering to shoppers’ purchasing habits both on- and offline.

 How it uses business intelligence: Stitch Fix offers clients a personal stylist that’s part human, part algorithm.
 The digital service works like this: Customers fill out a brief questionnaire about their style, and receive a personalized box of clothes in the mail.
 They pay only for items they keep and ship the rest back free of charge.